Gym memberships can do a world of good for your health – if you can afford one. Gym memberships can also be expensive.

 In other words, talk to the member reps at your local Planet Fitness for the complete details on membership in your area.

 SNAP Fitness also has locations throughout the United States.
-When I checked out prices for a SNAP Fitness center in my area, they were charging as follows:
+When I checked out prices for a SNAP Fitness center in my area, I found they were very reasonable.

-They were also charging a one-time sign-up fee of $8.95 at the time of this writing, as well as a one-time access card fee (for when you go to the gym when there’s not an employee there) of $20.
+The special they were running at the time was a one-time sign-up fee of $8.95, as well as a one-time access card fee (for when you go to the gym when there’s not an employee there) of $20.

 Again, much less expensive that a typical gym membership, at least in my area.